mobileink/migae-examples/basic0/README.md

 #### Standard Servlet container

-Now let's test the servlet, with jetty-runner first with lein-migae then with ../migae-jetty.sh.
+Now let's run jetty-server to test the servlet, first with lein-migae then with ../migae-jetty.sh.

 ##### lein-migae